 How to Reach by Road : On National Highway 8 (Mumbai-Ahmedabad Highway), get inside Nalasopara towards the station (Keep Note of Sign Boards on the highway as one can easily miss them in the way they have been kept).
 Cross over the East-West Flyover and go straight west.
 Once inside Nalasopara village, be on Wagholi Nirmal Road.
 Upon reaching Nirmal Market, go straight towards Kalamb Beach.

 Reaching by Train : Get down at Nalasopara West (See Railway Map or Station Names) for reference if new to Mumbai.
 Adjacent to the railway station is a bus depot, and private autos are also available (No meter System here, Only a fixed amount).
 From the railway station, the beach is at 7 kilometers, and Nirmal Junction is at 6 kilometers.
 Auto may take anywhere between Rs.
 150 and Rs.
 200. VVMT & MSRTC Buses are much cheaper options comparitively.

 More Places to See Near Kalamb

-Next station to Nalasopara is Virar which has multiple attraction like Jivdani Temple, Mahavir Dham Jain Temple (On Highway, 10 Km far), Vajreshwari and Ganeshpuri temples which are famous for Hot water springs (More ahead of Highway, 15 to 18 Km from Virar) & Yazoo Park at Virar West.
+Next station to Nalasopara is Virar which has multiple attraction like Jivdani Temple, Mahavir Dham Jain Temple (On Highway, 10 Km far), Vajreshwari and Ganeshpuri temples which are famous for Hot water springs (More ahead of Highway, 15 to 18 Km from Virar) & Yazoo Park (Permanently Closed) at Virar West.

 If you are at Kalamb during monsoon and love waterfalls, you must head towards vasai highway (i.e towards Mumbai from nalasopara) and see Chinchoti waterfalls (Not recommended if with Kids & Elderly) and Tungareshwar which has a Shiva temple, beautiful 45 minutes jungle walk and waterfalls.